Learn

 6 Reasons Why You Need a Financial Plan

-Your financial plan is based on your financial reality, your wants and needs, your goals, and the challenges you need to overcome on the way to achieving your goals.
+Your financial plan is based on your financial reality, your wants and needs, your goals and the challenges you need to overcome on the way to achieving them.
+But don’t be intimated by the process.

-For that reason, every financial plan looks a little different — but there are some standard elements:
+Be mindful that every financial plan looks a little different — but there are some standard elements:

 - A look at your current cash flow, which is the money coming in and going out of your accounts each month.
 The plan might include suggestions on how you can adjust your cash flow so you have more to save and invest.

 - A retirement plan that helps you understand what you'll need to cover your living expenses after you stop working.
-That could also mean an analysis of the accounts you should invest in, how much you should contribute, and any tax strategies you can take advantage of to maximize how much you keep in your nest egg.
+That could also mean an analysis of the accounts you should invest in, how much you should contribute and any tax strategies2 you can take advantage of to maximize how much you keep in your nest egg.

 A financial plan can help you get clarity on goals, stay accountable to taking the right actions, and leave you feeling happier about money.